If you’re looking to start or expand your company in another country, the UK is an ideal place. Reasons for this include:

-TechStars is the number 1 start-up accelerator in the world.
-They are very selective – whilst thousands of companies apply each year, they only invest money and time in about ten companies per program location.
+TechStars classes itself as the number 1 start-up accelerator in the world.
+They are very selective – whilst thousands of companies apply each year, they only invest money and time in about 10 companies per program location.
 Their selection rates are lower than the Ivy League, so you have to be among the best to earn investment from TechStars.

 3.2 Oxygen Accelerator

 Oxygen Accelerator is a tech accelerator.
-A 13-week intensive mentor led bootcamp, followed by 13-weeks of incubation that culminates with a series of investor days where they help you pitch to a large, carefully selected group of Angel investors, VCs and Private Equity groups for next stage funding.
-They receive applications from all over the world and hand-pick the very best ten teams to work with per programme.
+A 13-week intensive mentor led bootcamp, followed by 13 weeks of incubation that culminates with a series of investor days where they help you pitch to a large, carefully selected group of Angel investors, VCs and Private Equity groups for next stage funding.
+They receive applications from all over the world and hand-pick the very best 10 teams to work with per programme.